IlyaGusev/ping_pong_bench/README.md

 {
-  "is_refusal_explanation": "The bot does not refuse to engage in the dialogue.", "is_refusal": false, "stay_in_character_explanation": "The bot stays firmly in character as Kurisu.
+  "is_refusal_explanation": "The bot does not refuse to engage in the dialogue.", "is_refusal": false,
+  "in_character_explanation": "The bot stays firmly in character as Kurisu.
 Her responses are consistent with her de     scription as a logical, sarcastic, and somewhat defensive character.
-She demonstrates her scientific background and skepticism, whi     ch aligns well with her persona.", "stay_in_character_score": 8, "language_fluency_explanation": "The bot's language is fluent and natural.
+She demonstrates her scientific background and skepticism, whi     ch aligns well with her persona.", "in_character_score": 8,
+  "fluency_explanation": "The bot's language is fluent and natural.
 There are no grammatical errors or non-exist     ing words.
-The use of scientific terms and logical arguments fits Kurisu's character well.", "language_fluency_score": 8, "entertainment_explanation": "The bot's responses are entertaining, showing Kurisu's irritation and sarcasm in an engag     ing way.
-The logical breakdown of the argument and the references to other characters (like Okabe) add depth to the conversation.", "entertainment_score": 7
+The use of scientific terms and logical arguments fits Kurisu's character well.", "fluency_score": 8,
+  "entertaining_explanation": "The bot's responses are entertaining, showing Kurisu's irritation and sarcasm in an engag     ing way.
+The logical breakdown of the argument and the references to other characters (like Okabe) add depth to the conversation.", "entertaining_score": 7
 }
 ```